5 Tips to Help You Prepare for Hurricane Season

-Forecasters predicted fewer storms during the hurricane season set to officially commence on the 1st of June, 2019.
-But whether the season becomes less severe as expected or not, it is important to take steps to ensure you and your family are protected.
+Forecasters predicted fewer storms during the hurricane season set to officially commence on the 1st of June.
+But whether the season becomes less severe than expected or not, it is important to take steps to ensure you and your family are protected.
+So how do you prepare for a hurricane?
 Ready.gov suggests following these five steps before the hurricane kicks in.

 1. Plan for Evacuation on Time

 When a storm is imminent, a mandatory evacuation may be called for.
 But even before the storms roll around, you should know whether your area may become evacuated or not.
 If so, plan your evacuation route well ahead of time.
 This information can easily be found on your local government’s website.
 It will contain useful maps of zones that may be evacuated all over the country.

 Even if your area is not listed, it may still be susceptible to damage from the effects of flood, rain, and wind.
 You can perform a quick Google search to ascertain for sure whether your area has had any previous hits by storms in the past.
 If there is any risk that your area may be affected, be alert.
 Continue to look for updates from the TV, radio stations, social media, and local government website.